warrenguy/sinatra-rate-limiter/README.md

   rate_limit [String], [[<Fixnum>, <Fixnum>], [<Fixnum>, <Fixnum>], ...]
   ```

-The `String` optionally defines a name for this rate limiter, allowing you
+The `String` optionally defines a named bucket.
-to have multiple rate limits within your app.
 The following pairs of
 `Fixnum`s define `[requests, seconds]`, allowing you to specify how many
-requests per seconds this rate limiter allows.
+requests per seconds are allowed for this route/path.

 The following route will be limited to 10 requests per minute and 100
 requests per hour: